The structural method for Ordinary Differential Equations

-From lemma \eqref{lema1}, the unconditional stability holds if: (1) $\displaystyle \chi_R(z)=\frac{p(z)}{p(-z)}$ and, (2) all zeros of $p(z)$ are in the left complex half-plane.
-For the latter condition, we shall prove that $p(z)$ is a Hurwitz stable polynomial \cite{Hurwitz1895}, we can assess by applying the Routh-Hurwitz stability criterion, \cite{Hurwitz1895, Routh1877}.
+In summary, Lemma~\eqref{lema1} stipulates that unconditional stability requires: (1) $\chi_R(z)=p(z)/p(-z)$, and (2) all zeros of $p(z)$ are in the left-half of the complex plane.
+To check the second condition, we demonstrate that $p(z)$ is Hurwitz stable~\cite{Hurwitz1895}, which is verifiable via the Routh-Hurwitz criterion~\cite{Hurwitz1895,Routh1877} as detailed below.